The Art of Design

 Clayco’s philosophy and vision is “the Art & Science of Building.”
 With this driving mantra, our love for art has led us to working with a portfolio of the most talented design partners in the world.

-Forum Studio utilizes best practices while relentlessly pursuing innovative ideas.
+Lamar Johnson Collaborative utilizes best practices while relentlessly pursuing innovative ideas.
 Clayco has partnered with the design firm over the years on an array of projects and across all of its business units.
-Among the partnership’s award-winning portfolio, stands a testament of excellence as many continue to be recognized across the marketplace.
+The partnership’s award-winning portfolio stands as a testament of excellence as many continue to be recognized across the marketplace.

 Mackey Mitchell believes in the strength of a diverse and passionate team, and that collaboration is key.
 For Mackey Mitchell, the process of design is a journey of discovery that facilitates their clients’ dreams and enhances the broader community.
 Clayco has teamed with Mackey Mitchell on a broad range of academic work.